-It’s all good in theory, but what now?
-I crashed a studio apartment in Venice for a few months until I found a steady job in the medical administrative field.
-It was a good fit – mixing administrative responsibilities with personable patient interactions.
+It’s all good on paper, but who’s going to pay the bills?
+So, I continued to work for the family business.
+Saved up enough.
+Crashed a studio apartment in Venice for a few months while I found a steady job in the medical administrative field.
+It ended up being a perfect fit – mixing administrative responsibilities with personable patient interactions.

 But I need your help.

-Well, this blog encourages you to walk up to the boss and say, I’m setting my OWN alarm today.
+Well, this blog encourages you to walk up to your boss and say, I’m setting my OWN alarm today.
 I’m taking back what is MINE.

 Regain a sense of control.
-And start understanding, making peace with, an inevitable and proverbial awakening.
+And start understanding, making peace with, the inevitable and proverbial awakening.

 It’s nice to meet you.
 My name is Lindsay.